About Nautis

 Ok, what the heck does 'nautis' mean?

 A few people have asked me what nautis means.
-So, here is my answer:
+Here is my answer:

-You have probably already guessed that it's Latin and has something do do with navigation.
+You have probably already guessed that it is Latin and has something to do with navigation.
 The rest of the answer requires a little Latin 101.
-Most languages conjugate verbs and you probably do this every day.
-Latin not only conjugates verbs, but also does the insane, declines nouns.
+Most languages conjugate verbs, and you probably do this every day.
+Latin not only conjugates verbs, but also declines nouns.

-In a language that has noun declensions, not only do verbs have to agree in tense, the noun's gender, number, and case are contained within the spelling of the noun.
-In English, for example, case is determined by where it comes in the sentence.
-In Latin, the nouns can be put anywhere (and usually are) because case is contained in the noun itself, there is no need for an order.
-It is an efficient system, but unless you were born in ancient Rome, it is a extremely hard to learn this system.
+In a language that has noun declensions, not only do verbs have to agree in tense, but a noun’s gender, number, and case are contained within its ending.
+In English, case is usually determined by word order.
+In Latin, nouns can be put almost anywhere (and often are), because the case is shown in the noun itself.
+It is an efficient system, but unless you were born in ancient Rome, it is extremely hard to learn.

 A quick refresher on grammar

-• case: actually a syntactical relationship of the noun to other verbal elements in the sentence.
-The cases in Latin are six in the singular form, and an equal number in the plural.
-Nominative (subject), genitive (possessive), dative (indirect object), accusative (direct object), and ablative (kinda like a preposition).
+• case: the syntactical relationship of the noun to the other elements in the sentence.
+The main Latin cases are: nominative (subject), genitive (possessive), dative (indirect object), accusative (direct object), and ablative (used with many prepositions, or for certain adverbial functions).
+Vocative is also sometimes listed as a sixth.

 Hoc opus est nautis.